erkie/ApiModel/README.md

 }
 ```

-`ApiForm` will know that the object is not persisted, since it does not have an `id` set.
+`ApiForm` will know that the object is not persisted, since it does not have an `id`  set (or which ever field is defined as `primaryKey` in Realm).
 So a `POST` request will be made as follows:

 `POST /posts.json`
 ```json